tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Joan Jett

-### Q: Which singer was featured in Jack ü (Skrillex & Diplo)'s 2015 song 'Where Are ü Now'?
+### Q: Which singer was featured in Jack Ü (Skrillex & Diplo)'s 2015 song 'Where Are Ü Now'?
 - **Correct Answer:** Justin Bieber
 - Selena Gomez
 - Ellie Goulding